Each his neighbor they help, and to his brother he said: "Be strong!"

 Cooperation with the Jerusalem Music and Dance Academy

-This year has seen a considerable strengthening of our cooperation with the Community and Youth Unit of the Music Academy located on the Givat Ram campus of the Hebrew University.
-Besides the Musical Days at the high-schools, the Academy students give tutoring lessons at the Community Center and the Conservatory musical clubs, and have raised their level very significantly.
-The contribution of the Academy staff and students is on a fully voluntary basis, and we support all the travel expenses between Sderot and Jerusalem.
+This year we have further strengthened our cooperation with the Community and Youth Unit of the Music Academy located on the Givat Ram campus of the Hebrew University.
+Besides the Musical Days at the high-schools, the Academy students give tutoring lessons at the Community Center and the Conservatory musical clubs, significantly raising the kids musical skills.
+The Academy staff and students volunteer their time and knowledge with much love and commitment, with us covering solely travel expenses between Sderot and Jerusalem.

 Cooperation with the Sapir Academic College

 We have met the new President of the College, professor Omri Yadlin, and with the Chairman of the executive board and the board of trustees, attorney Gilead Sher.
 We agreed with the Dean of Students, Alon Gayer, to continue our narrow cooperation with the Campus-Community Partnership and to establish a yearly scholarship endowment for students of the College or pupils of the Sderot high-school, in memory of two members of our society, Shmuel Reshef and Yaacov Aloni, who passed away during our years of activity in Sderot.
 At the end of the year there was an impressive and moving ceremony at the College, where the fellowships were distributed and speeches were delivered in remembrance of our late friends.

 Practical engineers course for 13th and 14th grade pupils